Intrinsically Safe Store Logo

 What is Intrinsically Safe?

-Intrinsically Safe (IS) refers to equipment and wiring that’s inherently safe.
+Intrinsically Safe (IS) is a protection concept where electrical and thermal energy is limited to a level below that required to ignite a specific hazardous atmosphere, even under fault conditions.
 In other words, it’s designed to operate in hazardous areas without causing an explosion.
 This is achieved by limiting the electrical and thermal energy to a level below what’s required to ignite a specific hazardous atmospheric mixture.

 Examples of Intrinsically Safe Equipment